tenzir/tenzir/web/docs/about/why-vast.md

 sidebar_position: 0
 ---

-# Why VAST
+# Why Tenzir

-VAST fills a gap in the market—powerful enough for data-intensive security use cases, but easy enough for security users that are not data engineers.
+Tenzir fills a gap in the market—powerful enough for data-intensive security use cases, but easy enough for security users that are not data engineers.

 ![Spectra #width500](spectra.excalidraw.svg)